DanielPickens/Jungle-Run/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate..
+Please make sure to update tests as appropriate.